 The CEQA generally requires state and local government agencies to inform decision-makers and the public about the potential environmental impacts of proposed projects, and to reduce those environmental impacts to the extent feasible.
 In general, if a project subject to CEQA will not cause any adverse environmental impacts, a public agency may adopt a brief document known as a Categorical Exemption or Initial Study/Negative Declaration (IS/ND).
 If the project may cause adverse environmental impacts, the public agency must prepare a more detailed study called an Initial Study/Mitigated Negative Declaration (IS/MND) or Environmental Impact Report (EIR).
 These more detailed documents contain in-depth studies of potential impacts, measures to reduce or avoid those impacts, and in the case of an EIR, an analysis of alternatives to the project.
 A key feature of the CEQA process is the opportunity for the public to review and provide input on both Negative Declarations and EIRs.

 Numerous resource topics are required to be analyzed as part of an IS/ND or IS/MND or EIR.
-The significant resource topics that are often associated with vineyard ECPAs generally include groundwater, hydrology/water quality, biological resources, soils and geology, archaeology, traffic, air quality and greenhouse gases.
+The significant resource topics that are often associated with vineyard ECPAs generally include groundwater, hydrology/water quality, biological resources, soils and geology, archaeology, traffic, air quality, and greenhouse gases.

 In general, agriculture activities are not subject to County discretionary approval.
 However, the grading, vegetation removal, and land disturbance activities on slopes greater than 5 percent necessary to install the vineyard require the preparation and approval of an ECPA, which is subject to review under CEQA.
 The CEQA documents that are typically prepared in support of the review and approval of vineyard ECPAs are 1) Categorical Exemption, 2) Initial Study/Negative Declaration, 3) Initial Study/Mitigated Negative Declaration, and 3) EIR.

 In order for a project to qualify for a categorical exemption, the following criteria must be met: